 - Do they have a conflict of interest with the student, supervisor, or the university?

 - Can they give constructive feedback to make the thesis better?

 - Do they serve as an editor or reviewer for journals or books?

-- Will they be helpful in advancing the researcher’s career?
+- Will they be helpful in advancing your research career?

 While finding an examiner to give you a strategic support is one of the concerns, it isn’t an important one.
 Your focus should be on finding someone who is knowledgeable and can provide informed judgments about your thesis.
-Follow these tips and make your external examiner finding process smoother.
-Let us know about the challenges you faced while approaching examiners for thesis defense.
+Follow these tips and simplify the process of finding your external examiner.
+Let us know about the challenges you faced while approaching your examiners for thesis defense.
 You can also visit our Q&A forum for frequently asked questions related to different aspects of research writing and publishing answered by our team that comprises subject-matter experts, eminent researchers, and publication experts.